erwa/notes/osx.md

 ### Rotate screen
 System Preferences -> Cmd + Option + click Display --> Rotation option should appear

+### Open iPhone photos in Finder
+Use Image Capture to export to a folder, which you can then open in Finder.

 ### Delete iPhone photos from Mac
 https://discussions.apple.com/thread/3075727?start=0&tstart=0
 1. Connect phone.